liquidsun/deckgl-boston-trips/README.md

 [**demo**](https://wonderful-easley-5aed11.netlify.com/)

 This is an example of the [deck.gl](https://deck.gl/#/examples/core-layers/trips-layer) trips layer for Boston BLue Bikes.
-The application is written by [github.com/stevekirks](https://github.com/stevekirks/deckgl-trips). with few amendments from my side:
+The application is developed by [github.com/stevekirks](https://github.com/stevekirks/deckgl-trips). with few amendments from my side:
 - Application is adjusted for different region and data
 - Animation speed logic is changed to be able to adjust animation minutes per second of real time